Skip to content

 October 21, 2021

-More X-band radar stations are being deployed in the San Francisco Bay Area region, continuing the implementation of a weather forecasting system originally conceived to detect atmospheric rivers and give emergency planners more time to prepare before a sewage plant overflow or a mass transit station flooding.
+More X-band radar stations are coming to the San Francisco Bay Area region.
+Their installation continues the implementation of a weather forecasting system to detect atmospheric rivers, which would give emergency planners more time to prepare before a sewage plant overflow or a mass transit station flooding.

 Atmospheric rivers (ARs) are described as “huge airborne bands of water that travel thousands of miles across the Pacific Ocean and bring extreme weather” in the form of intense rain and snow events to the western states of California, Oregon and Washington.
 Not much is known about the weather phenomenon, which may be responsible for up to half of the region’s rainfall.